This was MADRID31 "Contemporary Phantasmagorias" 2023

 Free entry until complete seats

-The conferences will not be recorded nor will they be available on any digital platform.
+The lectures were not recorded nor are they available on any digital platform.
+Attendance certificates are not issued.

 Workshops